speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `ReposGetContributorsStats` - Get all contributor commit activity
 * `ReposGetDeployKey` - Get a deploy key
 * `ReposGetDeployment` - Get a deployment
+* `ReposGetDeploymentBranchPolicy` - Get a deployment branch policy
 * `ReposGetDeploymentStatus` - Get a deployment status
 * `ReposGetEnvironment` - Get an environment
 * `ReposGetLatestPagesBuild` - Get latest Pages build
 * `ReposGetLatestRelease` - Get the latest release
 * `ReposGetPages` - Get a GitHub Pages site
 * `ReposGetPagesBuild` - Get GitHub Pages build
+* `ReposGetPagesHealthCheck` - Get a DNS health check for GitHub Pages
 * `ReposGetParticipationStats` - Get the weekly commit count
 * `ReposGetPullRequestReviewProtection` - Get pull request review protection
 * `ReposGetPunchCardStats` - Get the hourly commit count for each day
 * `ReposGetReadme` - Get a repository README
-* `ReposGetReadmeFromAltPath` - Get a repository README
+* `ReposGetReadmeInDirectory` - Get a repository README for a directory
 * `ReposGetRelease` - Get a release
 * `ReposGetReleaseAsset` - Get a release asset
 * `ReposGetReleaseByTag` - Get a release by tag name